-The clinical experience portion of the athletic training education program is where students are introduced to, implement, practice, and master skills vital to their success as athletic training professionals.
-These experiences are provided in the form of clinical rotations (both on and off campus) and assignment to an ACI/AT and are a required portion of the student's educational experience.
-A student enrolled in the ATEP is required to attend and actively participate in all scheduled/assigned clinical experiences.
-Therefore all athletic training students will be required to attend and be actively involved in all ATEP clinical experiences as assigned.
+The clinical experience portion of the athletic training program is where students are introduced to, implement, practice, and master skills vital to their success as athletic training professionals.
+These experiences are provided in the form of clinical rotations (both on and off campus) and assignment to a preceptor and are a required portion of the student's educational experience.
+A student enrolled in the ATP is required to attend and actively participate in all scheduled/assigned clinical experiences.
 Additionally, being "tardy" for any clinical assignment will be considered an absence under the terms of this policy.
 Students are expected to be ready to initiate the clinical assignment at the designated time.
 Those students not ready, including appropriate dress and equipment, to initiate the clinical assignment as described will be considered tardy.
-Roll will be taken at the clinical assignment and clinical instructors are not obligated to amend the roll for students arriving after that time.
+Roll will be taken at the clinical assignment and preceptors are not obligated to amend the roll for students arriving after that time.
 Furthermore, faculty may choose to refuse admittance to anyone who arrives late to the clinical assignment (dismiss student).

 Please note that athletic teams may alter scheduled practices and games without warning or notice; it is our requirement that these events receive the same consideration and attendance as all other events.
-At no time is anyone other than the supervising ACI/AT allowed to excuse a student from a clinical experience.
-Those requests for excused absences (including dates and reason) must be submitted in writing to the Clinical Coordinator one week prior to the absence.
+At no time is anyone other than the supervising preceptor allowed to excuse a student from a clinical experience.
+Those requests for excused absences (including dates and reason) must be submitted in writing to the Clinical Education Coordinator one week prior to the absence.
 These documents will be kept on file in the ATS's portfolio.
 Failure to comply with this procedure will result in the absence being treated as unexcused/unapproved.

 Understandably, there will be times when absences cannot be pre-approved (illness, family emergency, etc).
 These will be dealt with at the discretion of the Program Director.
-It is the student's responsibility to communicate with all appropriate instructors and staff when these instances do arise.
+It is the student's responsibility to communicate with all appropriate instructors, preceptors and staff when these instances do arise.
 Again, the student should make every effort in advance of the absence to follow this notification procedure.
 Only extreme circumstances will be considered by the Program Director.

-Athletic training students may occasionally be absent from clinical assignments while engaging in another aspect of athletic training education (traveling with a team, taking an athlete to the physician, etc.) In these instances students are encouraged to provide advance notice to all their supervising ACI/ATs.
+Athletic training students may occasionally be absent from clinical assignments while engaging in another aspect of athletic training education (traveling with a team, taking an athlete to the physician, etc.) In these instances, students are encouraged to provide advance notice to his/her supervising preceptor.
 Habitual tardiness or absence from clinical assignments will be addressed by the following guidelines: